-So you’re thinking about starting a podcast and are now performing research on the best hosting platform.
+So you’re thinking about starting a podcast and are now researching podcast hosting platforms.

 - How do you choose the best podcast host for your needs and budget?

-With so many options available, it’s not always clear what makes one host different from another, and why you would pay for service as opposed to just choosing a free option like Anchor.
+With so many options available, it’s not always clear what makes one host different from another, and why you would pay for hosting as opposed to just choosing a free option.

-This comparison guide will provide you with all the information you need to find the podcast hosting service that best meets your needs, budget, and long-term goals.
+Below, you’ll get all the information you need to find the podcast hosting service that will exactly meet your needs, budget, and long-term goals.

 What Should You Be Looking for in a Podcast Hosting Platform?

-Podcasters of every level need and should expect that their podcast host will …
+Podcasters of every level should expect that their podcast host will …

 - Make it easy to start and grow your show

-- Provide different plans that meet the needs of every level of podcaster
+- Provide different pricing plans that meet the budget and needs of every level of podcaster

 - Provide clear analytics to learn more about your listeners

-- Provide monetization options to make money from your show
+- Provide monetization options to help you make money podcasting

 🏆 The Best Podcast Hosting Services in 2023

-RSS.com has quickly become one of the most popular podcast hosting platforms due its competitive pricing, features and customer support.
+RSS.com has quickly become one of the most popular podcast hosting platforms due to its pricing, features and awesome customer support.

-With RSS.com, you’ll get everything you need to start, track, grow and monetize a podcast.
+With RSS.com, you’ll get everything you need to start, track, promote and make money from your podcast.

-- Automatic distribution to Apple Podcasts, Spotify, Amazon Music and other major podcast directories
+- Automatic distribution of you podcast to Apple Podcasts, Spotify, Amazon Music and other major podcast directories.

 - Removal of your email address from your public RSS feed to protect your privacy and prevent unwanted email spam.